Ecocide: France

-In 2021, the French National Assembly approved the creation of an "ecocide" offence as part of a battery of measures aimed at protecting the environment and tackling climate change.
+In 2021, the French National Assembly approved the creation of an 'ecocide' offence as part of a battery of measures aimed at protecting the environment and tackling climate change.

+Mauritius

+In 2026, the Mauritian National Assembly amended the Environment Act, giving recognition to the crime of ecocide..

+The definition adopted is based, almost word for word, on the legal definition proposed by an independent panel of jurists co-chaired by Prof Philippe Sands QC.

 In popular culture

 See List of nuclear holocaust fiction for fiction which depicts ecocide by nuclear holocaust.

 Movies

 Many movies depict ecocide and its impacts including: